- Candid Collab

 Status

-Plan content a month in advance
+Plan Content a Month in Advance

-Example: A tech company might plan a series of blog posts on emerging tech, weekly social media updates on tech news, monthly webinars on industry trends, and quarterly whitepapers on in-depth research topics.
+Application Example: A tech company might plan a series of blog posts on emerging tech, weekly social media updates on tech news, monthly webinars on industry trends, and quarterly whitepapers on in-depth research topics.

 Content Calendar Sample

-Create a schedule for content production
+Create a Schedule for Content Production

 Do a monthly retro of your content.
 That means: